Published 12:56 IST, November 5th 2019

 'Embrace your dreams'

-Kao accompanies her charge on and off court, handing him drinks during match intervals and chaperoning him at charity events.
+Kao accompanies her charge on and off the court, handing him drinks during match intervals and chaperoning him at charity events.
 She says her main job is to "maintain his health and character" in a training regimen that includes pilates and belly dancing sessions.
-But Kao said she also has a duty to keep Chou grounded in wake of his recent winning form.
+But Kao said she also has a duty to keep Chou grounded in the wake of his recent winning form.

 Advertisement

 "I will pour cold water on him and tell him it's just one victory, it's over and you need to calm down," she says.
-"But when re are setbacks I will tell him it's okay -- embrace your dreams and persist -- to try to lift him up emotionally."
+"But when there are setbacks I will tell him it's okay -- embrace your dreams and persist -- to try to lift him up emotionally."

 Advertisement